westb2/Condon_Lab_Docs/docs/index.md

 You can then run `mkdocs serve` to see a local version of your new and updated docs in you browse at `http://127.0.0.1:8000/`

-When everything looks good open a pull equest to `main` and either ping in slack or assign [Laura](https://github.com/lecondon) and/or [Will](https://github.com/welytle) to review.
+When everything looks good open a pull request to `main` and either ping in slack or assign [Laura](https://github.com/lecondon) and/or [Will](https://github.com/welytle) to review.

-After your PR has been appoved and merged, update you local `main banch` - `git pull origin main` - and run `mkdocs build` to build the new version of the site and `mkdocs gh-deploy` to deploy the new version!
+After your PR has been appoved, merge it in and go check out your new docs over at [https://condon-lab.github.io/Condon_Lab_Docs/](https://condon-lab.github.io/Condon_Lab_Docs/)